Endoscopic ultrasound scan (EUS) and Endobronchial ultrasound scan (EBUS)

 EBUS uses an ultrasound scan to take pictures inside and outside the lungs.
 Sometimes it can be used to look at the oesophagus.
 EBUS can show how big the tumour is, and whether any nearby lymph nodes are enlarged.
 With EBUS a thin tube is passed down your windpipe through your mouth.

-With EUS the probe goes through your mouth and down your oesophagus (foodpipe) to give images of the oesophagus area (for oesophageal cancer) or the area around the heart and lungs (for lung cancer).
+With EUS the probe goes through your mouth and down your oesophagus (foodpipe) to give images of the oesophagus or stomach area (for oesophageal or stomach cancer) or the area around the heart and lungs (for lung cancer).
 An EUS can show if lymph nodes are enlarged due to cancer or infection.
 An EUS can also help to find very small cancers.

 During the test